nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-This case study will be analyzed using 6 steps of Data Analysis process: ASK, PREPARE, PROCESS, ANALYZE, SHARE, and ACT.
+This case study will be analyzed using 6 steps of the Data Analysis process: ASK, PREPARE, PROCESS, ANALYZE, SHARE, and ACT.

 I will utilize R and RStudio for data analysis processing.
 I am using R because the dataset is too large for spreadsheets, and R allows for in-depth analysis and manipulation.